CMACH508/RefinePocket/README.md

 For COACH420, HOLO4K and SC6K, the preprocessing procedure is the same as in [DeepPocket](https://github.com/devalab/DeepPocket).
 For PDBbind, the refined set of version 2020 is used in our experiments, in which proteins with more than 50% sequence identity to those in ScPDB are removed to avoid data leakage.

 The test datasets preprocessed by us can be downloaded from https://zenodo.org/record/7669660#.Y_dUyS-KEys.
+Download  coach420.zip, holo4k.zip, sc6k.zip and pdbbind.zip to ``dataset/`` and unzip them.
+The corresponding type files can be obtained according to the "Preparing Data" step in [DeepPocket](https://github.com/devalab/DeepPocket), which are too large to upload.
+The resulting test type files need to be placed in ``dataset/test_types/``.